-Each of the test strips eligible for inclusion into the holder have been subjected to strict testing prior to FDA clearance of the individual test strips.
-In independent clinical trials each analyte strip was subjected to evaluation involving a comparison between the strip, A predicate device (EMIT II) and GC/MS. Accuracy and equivalency comparisons of each LiveSureTM Multi-Drug 3 Panel Test was first tested in individual urine samples in-house and subsequently in a clinical trial of individual urines submitted to a NIDA certified laboratory.
+Each of the test strips eligible for inclusion into the holder has been subjected to strict testing prior to FDA clearance of the individual test strips.
+In independent clinical trials each analyte strip was subjected to evaluation involving a comparison between the strip, a predicate device (EMIT II) and GC/MS. Accuracy and equivalency comparisons of each Multi-Drug 4 Panel Test was first tested in individual urine samples in-house and subsequently in a clinical trial of individual urines submitted to a NIDA certified laboratory.
 All positive samples by either screening method were confirmed by GC/MS. The results of that testing have been tabulated below for all five analytes.